As a business owner, entrepreneur, or marketer, your ultimate goal isn’t simply to run a business–it’s to grow a business.

 You’re always looking for ways you can bring in more revenue, grow your team, or increase your brand awareness.
 And, without the right strategy in place, it can be pretty hard to do any of those things.

-This is different than a marketing strategy, which includes the marketing tactics you use to help your business reach specific goals and objectives.
+This is different than a marketing strategy or plan, which includes the marketing tactics you use to help your business reach specific goals and objectives.

 A growth strategy is what might inform those foundational goals and objectives in the first place.
 It’s your North Star.
 Your roadmap to success.
-A growth strategy encompasses all the areas you want to focus on to expand your business and your success.
+It encompasses all the areas you want to focus on to expand your business and your success.

 So, it’s settled.
 You need a growth strategy.
 But, how can you create one?
 We’ve outlined seven simple steps that will help you create a growth strategy that gets results.